AkPuLk0/BC250---Led-Progress/README.md

 3. **Dolphin/KIO file copy** — purple by default;
 4. **No active task** — OpenLinkHub regains control and restores the normal RGB profile, such as `gpu-temperature`.

-When a download or file copy is paused, completed, or cancelled, the normal OpenLinkHub profile is restored after **2 seconds**.
-This delay prevents visible flickering during short Steam phase transitions.

-Progress always fills **from left to right**.
-The old reverse-direction option has been removed from both the service and the Decky plugin.
-Existing configurations are migrated automatically without deleting unrelated settings.

 ## Main features

 - Real Steam download progress from Steam's currently active phase;